GALILEO: Galactic Axion Laser Interferometer Leveraging Electro-Optics

 \textit{We are grateful to John~W.~Blanchard, Johannes~Cremer, Anson~Hook, Jner~Tzern~(JJ)~Oon, Aakash~Ravi, and Erwin~H.~Tanin for insightful discussions.
+We also thank Alexander Millar and Giuseppe Ruoso for helpful comments on the preprint.
 This work was supported by the Argonne National Laboratory under Award No. 2F60042; the Army Research Laboratory MAQP program under Contract No. W911NF-19–2-0181; the DOE fusion program under Award No. DE-SC0021654; and the University of Maryland Quantum Technology Center.
 This work was also supported by the U.S.~Department of Energy (DOE), Office of Science, National Quantum Information Science Research Centers, Superconducting Quantum Materials and Systems Center (SQMS) under contract No.~DE-AC02-07CH11359.
 D.E.K. and S.R. are supported in part by the U.S. National Science Foundation (NSF) under Grant No. PHY-1818899.
-S.R. is also supported by the DOE under a QuantISED grant for MAGIS, and the Simons Investigator Award No. 827042.}
+S.R. is also supported by the DOE under a QuantISED grant for MAGIS, and the Simons Investigator Award No. 827042.
+This work was also made possible through the support of Grant 63034 from the John Templeton Foundation.
+The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.}